stijncuyvers/HybridMLLmodel-ScientificReportsPaper/README.md

 # HybridMLLmodel
 Hybrid mode-locked laser model, combining a traveling-wave model with a split-step Fourier method for fast and accurate

 -- Scientific Reports -- <br />
-Title: Hybrid model for semiconductor-based mode-locked lasers with cavity dispersion and nonlinearity,
+Title: Hybrid model for semiconductor-based mode-locked lasers with cavity dispersion and nonlinearity <br />
 Authors: Stijn Cuyvers, Stijn Poelman, Kasper Van Gasse, and Bart Kuyken